demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 +    path "/wall" >=> requiresAuth (renderWall getStreamClient)
 ```

-Then we need to extend the `WallViewModel` to have two more properties and populate it from the `getStreamClient`'s config values.
+Then we need to extend the `WallViewModel` to have two more properties and populate it with the `getStreamClient`'s config values.

 ```fsharp